Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 September 2024 19.46.42 UTC
+- WIB: Kamis, 19 September 2024 20.29.10 UTC
-- WITA: Kamis, 19 September 2024 20.46.42 UTC
+- WITA: Kamis, 19 September 2024 21.29.10 UTC
-- WIT: Kamis, 19 September 2024 21.46.42 UTC
+- WIT: Kamis, 19 September 2024 22.29.10 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: friendship
+Kategori: nature